 The cycle tour is free to join and made private for you only, you are welcome to leave a tip at the end if you want.
-We do this in our spare time, tell us your favourite date and we’ll do our best to make it happen.
+We do this in the spare time, tell your favourite date and we’ll do our best to make it happen.

 Duration: 8 hours